hyundai-robotics/doc-hi6-sdk/book.md

-As you can see below, setup.html is opened with the Google Chrome web browser.
+ As you can see below, setup.html is opened with the Chrome web browser.

 ![](../_assets/image_72.png)